AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       mf.FillBoundary(2, 3);        // Fill 3 components starting from component 2
       mf.FillBoundary(geom.periodicity(), 2, 3);

-Note that FillBoundary does not modify any valid cells.
-Also note that MultiFab itself does not have the concept of periodic boundary, but Geometry has, and we can provide that information so that periodic boundaries can be filled as well.
+Note that :cpp:`FillBoundary` does not modify any valid cells.
+Also note that :cpp:`MultiFab` itself does not have the concept of periodic boundary, but :cpp:`Geometry` has, and we can provide that information so that periodic boundaries can be filled as well.
 You might have noticed that a ghost cell could overlap with multiple valid cells from different FArrayBoxes in the case of nodal index